matthewslouismarie/auth-abstractor/README.md

 `AuthenticationProcessFactory`.
 Sometimes, a certain order is necessary: e.g. the username of the user must be known before `PasswordChallenge` gets processed.
 One way to do that is to put a `ExistingUsernameChallenge` before.

+Each challenge relies on a certain numbers of parameters being defined.
+You are pass the parameters when you create the authentication process using the authentication process factory.

 [`AuthenticationProcessFactory` supports additional, optional parameters](https://matthewslouismarie.github.io/classes/LM.AuthAbstractor.Factory.AuthenticationProcessFactory.html), for example, to specify the current user's username.